 Lenders often regard borrowers with credit ratings between 670 and 900 as acceptable and creditworthy.
 However, those with credit scores below 580 will find it challenging to get approved for lending, as most traditional lenders are unlikely to work with you.

 So, fret not if your credit score is below 850; you are in a good place but you can still increase it to achieve a perfect score.
 Even if you haven’t achieved an 850 credit score, you can still move up in the world.
 Here’s how:

 5 tips to achieve an 850 credit score or higher

-Regardless of your credit score, there is still room for improvement.
-However, all you have to do is follow the simple steps laid out below:
+Regardless of your credit score, you can always find room for improvement.
+However, simply follow the simple steps laid out below: